June 20, 2018

 Mobile technology has put shoppers in control of their buying journey.
-Checkout-free payments, personalised offers as soon as they set foot in a store...the list goes on.
+Checkout-free payments, personalized offers as soon as they set foot in a store... the list goes on.

 But what about store associates?
 Has mobile shopping made their roles redundant?

 Funnily enough, even with same-day delivery and click and collect, weekly shopping trips went up by 4% last year (from 40% in 2014 to 44% in 2018) according to PWC's 2018 Consumer Insights Survey.

 Why?
 Because shoppers want something more than a convenient transaction - they want an experience.

 Store teams properly resourced with mobile tech will have access to at least 3 things:

 Equipping store associates with phones and tablets has changed the role of the store associate from a facilitator of transactions to an enabler of experiences.